Zakalvve/mihaelas-journal/README.md

 Will install the required dependencies.

-See *Getting Started with Create React App* below for methods for compiling and running the program.
+See *Getting Started with Create React App* below for methods to compile and run the program.

 If you wish to fork this repo and run this project
 # Getting Started with Create React App